d-wiltshire/UFOs/README.md

 ### Drawbacks of the current version

 * The user does not know (except by browsing the complete dataset) which cities, states, shapes, etc. it is possible to filter by.
-If possible, it would be ideal to include a list of options under each filter (perhaps hidden until the user reveals them) so that the user can see what search options there are.
+It would be ideal to include a list of options under each filter (perhaps hidden until the user reveals them) so that the user can see what search options there are.
 Visualizations (for example, a heatmap) would also help the user understand trends.
 * The current version of these filters are case-sensitive, and the user must type search criteria in all lowercase.

 ### Recommendations for further development